yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-forward.md

 Make sure to run the archive changes command only after completing [fall-forward setup](#fall-forward-setup).
 If you run the command before, you may archive some changes before they have been imported to the fall-forward database.
 {{< /note >}}

-### Cut over to a database
+### Cut over to the target

-Cutover is the last phase of switching your application from pointing to your source database to pointing to your YugabyteDB database.
+Cutover is the last phase, where you switch your application over from the source database to the target YugabyteDB database.

 Keep monitoring the metrics displayed on export data and import data processes.
 After you notice that the import of events is catching up to the exported events, you are ready to cutover.
 You can use the "Remaining events" metric displayed in the import data process to help you determine the cutover.